Limerencen/CheapFlightsPrototype/CONTRIBUTING.md

     weeks of inactivity.

 *   Maintain **clean commit history** and use **meaningful commit messages**.
-    PRs with messy commit history are difficult
+    PRs with messy commit history are difficult to review and won't be merged.
+    Use `rebase -i upstream/main` to curate your commit history and/or to bring in latest changes from main (but avoid rebasing in the middle of a code revi